 This holiday season I am thinking about gifts that will stimulate and satisfy the most curious minds.
-These gifts are aimed at ages 5 through 7 approximately.
+These gifts are aimed at ages 5 through 8.

 This post contains Amazon affiliate links.
 See my Policies for details.
 Clicking on images will take you to Amazon for more information about the products.
-These are affiliate links, thank you for supporting Nurture and Thrive!

 Games are great gifts because really you are giving an experience — a fun family game night, yet it is still something you can wrap and put under the tree.
-These games stretch kid’s imagination and their critical thinking, and their spatial reasoning skills.
+These games stretch kid’s imagination, their critical thinking, and their spatial reasoning skills.

 I hope you and your little curious minds have an imaginative and creative holiday!